Korean War Legacy Project

 Incheon Landing

-Lacy Bethea participated in the Incheon Landing.
+Lacy Bethea recalls participating in the Incheon Landing.
 He was part of "D+2."
-Lacy Bethea was a member of the 4th or 5th wave of troops that landed on Incheon.
-When the Marines landed that day, it was their first combat exposure since WWII.
+He believes he was in the 4th or 5th wave of troops that landed on Incheon.
+He laments observing a soldier sacrificing his life by jumping on a grenade.
+When the Marines landed that day, it was their first combat exposure since World War II.

 Tags: 1950 Inchon Landing, 9/15-9/19,Incheon,Front lines,Physical destruction,Pride,Weapons